WordPress/gutenberg/packages/components/CONTRIBUTING.md

 ## Naming Conventions

-It is recommended for compound components to use dot notation to separate the namespace from the individual component names.
-The top-level compound component should be called as the namespace (no dot notation).
+It is recommended that compound components use dot notation to separate the namespace from the individual component names.
+The top-level compound component should be called the namespace (no dot notation).

-Dedicated React context should also use the dot notation, while hooks should not.
+Dedicated React context should also use dot notation, while hooks should not.

 ```tsx
 // Component.tsx